 It’s red wolves and more red wolves at Arkansas State University (Or AState for short)!
 We were stunned at how AState has full-heartedly embraced red wolf conservation the first time we visited.
 Of course, having the red wolf as the school mascot doesn’t hurt!
 And to learn more about why we love red wolves read our Cool Fact sheet on red wolves.

 The university has developed an entire education program around the critically endangered American red wolf.
-The school has both a student-led Red Wolves for Red Wolves organization and a required course of all freshmen, educating their students about these magnificent animals, the struggles they face and how to get involved in protecting the species.
+The school has a student-led Red Wolves for Red Wolves organization that promtes awareness of red wolves.
+They also have a required course for all freshmen, on these magnificent animals, the struggles they face and how to protect the species.
 In addition, the Arkansas Center for Biodiversity Collections on campus serves as the official repository for all tissue, blood & DNA samples from red wolves in the wild and in captivity.

 EASY ACTIONS YOU CAN TAKE

 - Donate to our Scholarship Fund by making a directed gift to the Weiler Woods Red Wolf Scholarship Conservation Fund at https://www.astate.edu/a/advancement/give-now/index.dot.
 Just put our scholarship name in the “Other” box under “I would like to give to”.
 And even better, it is tax deductible!

 - Learn more about Arkansas State University on their website

 - Fund your own scholarship program or give to an existing scholarship.